• Skip to primary navigation

 Pro tips and recipe notes

 I think we’re becoming a bit addicted to zoodles in my house now.
-I love how they give any meal a healthy twist, and I’m coming up with all kinds of ideas for different ways to serve them.
+I love how they give any meal a nutritious twist, and I’m coming up with all kinds of ideas for different ways to serve them.

-This spiralizer has definitely been one of my favorite additions to my kitchen this year, and the model that my kids bought me is high-quality and has many other features that I have not yet tried out.
+This spiralizer has definitely been one of my favorite additions to my kitchen this year, and the spiralizer model that my kids bought me is high-quality and has many other features that I have not yet tried out.

 It’s a snap to assemble, use, and clean.
 A wonderful tool for the gluten-free kitchen, and a great gift for anyone you know who loves to cook.